 The seagrass beds are very important as feeding grounds for the sea turtles in the Perhentian Islands.
-Our sea turtle photo ID research from 2015 til now has shown that our nesting turtles migrate to other locations to feed, and the numerous turtles feeding around the islands, migrate to other locations to nest.
-We discovered that one migrates to Vietnam to nest!
-The seagrass beds in the islands have been rarely studied thus we don’t know where they are, hence the need to map them thoroughly.
-You will help to identify the boundaries of the seagrass beds and swim around with a GPS to help us map them out.
+They have been rarely studied thus we may not know where they are, hence the need to map them thoroughly.
+You will help to identify the boundaries of the seagrass beds by swimming with a GPS to help us map them out.
 You will also help us to conduct a % cover survey using the global standard method of Seagrass Watch.
-For expert divers you will also get to help our researchers to understand the relationship between the seagrass and the epiphytes living on some of the seagrass.
+Expert divers will also get to help our researchers understand the relationship between the seagrass and the epiphytes living on some of the seagrass.

 Coral Reef Mapping & Surveys

 The coral reefs of the islands are not fully mapped in the Perhentian Islands and before any management decisions can be properly made, decision makers need to know the location and health of the reefs.
-You will learn the Transect intercept method, whereby you follow a transect line and record the type of substrate – ie coral type (boulder, staghorn, table, dead and soft), rock, sand etc. The 100m transects are laid perpendicular to the shore and repeated every 500m around the islands twice annually to assess the difference before and after the monsoon.
+You will learn the Transect Intercept Method, recording the type of substrate – ie coral type (boulder, staghorn, table, dead and soft), rock, sand etc. The 100m transects are laid perpendicular to the shore and repeated every 500m around the islands twice annually to assess the difference before and after the monsoon.

 If you aren’t dive qualified you soon will be!
 We utilise the dive schools on the island to train up our divers.
 By using the established dive centres to run our courses we build stronger bonds with the wider island community and help share the wealth!
-Through one of these excellent dive schools, volunteers arriving in week one will learn all they need to know to become an open-water and/or advanced open-water diver.
+Through one of these excellent dive schools, volunteers need a week to learn all they need to know to become an open-water and/or advanced open-water diver.

-Those who can already dive will know that diving is all about buoyancy; all divers strive for perfect trim in the water, and even those who have been diving for years are constantly looking for ways to perfect their buoyancy.
+Those who can already dive will know that diving is all about buoyancy; all divers strive for perfect trim in the water, and even expert divers are constantly looking for ways to perfect their buoyancy.
 Conducting research dives is a great way to raise your buoyancy game!
-You will learn how to reel out and tuck transect tapes whilst minimising damage to the reef (we’re looking to protect the reef not cause more damage!), film the transects, and analyse the data.
+You will learn how to reel out and tuck transect tapes whilst minimising damage to the reef, film the transects, and analyse the data.

 17km off the east coast of Malaysia lie the Perhentian Islands; made up of Perhentian Kecil and Perhentian Besar both boast beautiful white beaches and crystal clear waters.
 Once used as a stopping point for traders travelling between Malaysia and Bangkok (Perhentian means ‘stopping point’ in Malay) it now hosts tourists who come to relax, snorkel, and dive off the coral reefs surrounding the islands.